 wget ftp://ftp.arin.net/pub/stats/afrinic/delegated-afrinic-20131213 wget ftp://ftp.arin.net/pub/stats/apnic/delegated-apnic-20131213 wget ftp://ftp.arin.net/pub/stats/arin/delegated-arin-extended-20160331 wget ftp://ftp.arin.net/pub/stats/lacnic/delegated-lacnic-20131213 wget ftp://ftp.arin.net/pub/stats/ripencc/delegated-ripencc-20131212

-I'll then install Python, PostgreSQL and a few other dependencies:
+I'll install Python, PostgreSQL and a few other dependencies:

-I'll then create a virtual environment and install three python modules.
+I'll create a virtual environment and install three python modules.

 $ virtualenv allocations $ source allocations/bin/activate $ pip install \ iptools \ netaddr \ psycopg2

-I'll then add my Linux account to PostgreSQL's list of super users.
+I'll add my Linux account to PostgreSQL's list of super users.

 $ sudo su - postgres -c \ "createuser --pwprompt --superuser mark"